 By Kip Conwell, ADC Co-Founder and Production Director

-This is a collection of thoughts about the Creative Director of Aerial Dance Chicago, Chloe Jensen, and what makes her style unique.
+This is a collection of thoughts about the Artistic Director of Aerial Dance Chicago, Chloe Jensen, and what makes her style unique.

 Chloe established her creative niche in the realm of gravity defying dance (with and without strings attached) that inspired and challenged the audience to move more in their own daily lives.
 For me, like when watching the young Luke Skywalker employ his hardly cultivated genius to zoom his pod racers past a rough and tumble horde of lesser racers to ultimately prevail and shine as someone with a rare but inherent to the core gift for making compelling art.
 Chloe has got that.

 Chloe has a movement style all her own, that comes from a body awareness and deep level of muscular control, flexibility, fluidity, creating curves, lines and occasionally humanity defying contortions and multidimensional workings of the ground and air space that few others would dare to bring to the stage, and even fewer be able to execute with such fascinating reliability and performance energy.

 Her movement genius may have been seeded in a heritage of physicality and creative energy, her father descending from a Norwegian Island of creative and witty farmers and builders known to have hands as strong and big as necessary to swing the hammers they wielded just like the mythical God Thor whose name so many of them bore, and a mother whose gentleness and peaceful approach toward life and helping other people, as well as a secretive athleticism, probably inspired Chloe to have the drive and patience to see a company through its infancy and sustain the effort to allow a company to bloom into something greater.
 This background must have prepared exactly who she is today, an ever flowing spring of clear deep creative spirit, with a willingness to share with others her wisdom toward the path of finding creativity and physical power within themselves.